 27. Do you like Pizza?
 Then you surely know the all-time classic “Margharita,” right?
 According to a legend, during a visit to Naples, the royal family wanted to eat a pizza.
 They summoned the best pizza maker in town named Raffaele Esposito, and he made a pizza that reflected the flag of Italy.
-The pizza contained Tomatoes (red), Mozarella (white) and basil (green).
+The pizza contained Tomatoes (red), Mozarella (white), and basil (green).
 She loved it so much that she wrote him a thank you letter, and to honor Queen Margherita, he named the pizza after her.

 28. The original building actually had steps leading to the portico.
 In the final version of the Pantheon, the ground had been leveled which caused the steps to disappear.

-29. The columns that in the portico were actually quarried in the eastern desert of Egypt (which was a Roman province at that time) at Mons Claudianus.
+29. The columns in the portico were actually quarried in the eastern desert of Egypt (which was a Roman province at that time) at Mons Claudianus.
 Moving these enormous columns, which are 11.9 meters tall, 1.5 meters in diameter, and weigh 60,000 kilos each, was a huge endeavor.
 Ancient Romans didn’t have cranes, trucks, and highways to move these enormous objects.
-In Egypt alone, they were dragged for about 100 kilometers (62 mi) on wooden sledges from the quarry site to the river to be transported by boat.
+In Egypt alone, they were dragged for about 100 kilometers (62 mi) on wooden sleds from the quarry site to the river to be transported by boat.

 30. Entering the Pantheon with its majestic dome is a surreal experience.
-One of the most famous artists of all time, Michaelangelo, first laid eyes upon it in the early 1500s.
+One of the most famous artists of all time, Michelangelo, first laid eyes upon it in the early 1500s.
 He looked at everything from an artistic perspective and wasn’t easily impressed.
 He was so impressed that he called it: